-Dakar En Jeux Festival Caps Off Week Of Celebrations Marking One Year To Go To Dakar 2026
+Dakar en Jeux festival caps off week of celebrations marking one year to go to Dakar 2026

-The Dakar en Jeux festival brought together thousands of people across the Dakar 2026 ( ) host sites to celebrate youth, sport and culture, rounding off a week of activities marking one year to go to the Dakar 2026 Youth Olympic Games (YOG).
+(MENAFN- News.Africa-Wire) DAKAR, Senegal, November 11, 2025/ -- The Dakar en Jeux festival brought together thousands of people across the Dakar 202 ( host sites to celebrate youth, sport and culture, rounding off a week of activities marking one year to go to the Dakar 2026 Youth Olympic Games (YOG).

 Since its launch in 2022, Dakar en Jeux has become a flagship initiative of the Dakar 2026 Organising Committee, providing a platform for young people to discover new sports, celebrate local culture and learn about the Olympic values.